smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

   (ii) When the SDL navigation app is selected or there is an app with `HMIStatus` already LIMITED.
    10. Activate or change `HMIStatus` to FULL for the target SDL Navigation App
    11. Subscribe to App Service from Navigation App
-   12. Navi App get `PoiServiceData->LocationDetails`.
+   12. Navigation App gets `PoiServiceData->LocationDetails`.
    13. Find route with Navi App.

 When (b) is selected